HOW TO BREAK MY LEASE

 Getting a furnished short term rental in NYC is not easy as you may think, although Leasebreak makes it much easier.
-The reason furnished short term rentals are so hard to obtain is because they make up a very small percentage of available NYC apartments.
+The reason furnished short term rentals are so hard to obtain is because temporary housing makes up a very small percentage of available NYC apartments.
 Landlords would rather have longer term leases, and as long as the vacancy rates in NYC remain low, landlords have the leverage to dictate the terms.
-To landlords, furnished short term rentals are just too risky.
+To landlords, furnished short term rentals (temporary housing) are just too risky.

 Before Leasebreak hit the scene in 2013, furnished short term rentals were also very difficult to find because there was no one place people could go to see the thousands of available furnished short term rentals at any given time.
-You had to look on multiple websites, or ask every landlord if they would allow furnished short term rentals (95% said no).
+You had to look on multiple websites in order to find temporary housing, or ask every landlord if they would allow furnished short term rentals (95% said no).
 Leasebreak’s job is to provide one marketplace for all of these furnished short term rentals (along with rooms for rent, leasebreaks, and sublets!).
-You can post and search for free!

 DEFINITON OF "SHORT TERM" and "FURNISHED"

 First, let’s define what we mean by “short term”.
 In NYC, the “short” in “furnished short term rentals” means furnished apartments with minimum lease terms of between 30 days and 12 months, but mostly we are talking about furnished apartments with minimum lease terms of between 30 days and 6 months.
+This is also known as "temporary housing".
 Be careful if you are looking for a furnished short term rental under 30 days.
 In Manhattan most furnished leases that are less than 30 days are illegal.
 The NY attorney general even wrote a report a few years ago stating that 72% of the rentals on Airbnb violated NYC rental laws.

 Second, let’s define what we mean by “furnished”.
 Let’s first talk about your standard 12 month rental.
 In NYC, almost all 12 month minimum leases come “unfurnished”.
 You need to bring (or rent) your own furniture.
 But - perhaps obviously - furnished short term rentals come “furnished”.
 However, “furnished” can mean different things to different people: